publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

     (6) The term “Federal Acquisition Regulation” means the Federal Acquisition Regulation issued pursuant to [section 1303(a)(1) of title 41][/us/usc/t41/s1303/a/1].

-    (7) The term “simplified acquisition threshold” has the meaning provided that term in [section 134 of title 41][/us/usc/t41/s134], except that, in the case of any contract to be awarded and performed, or purchase to be made, outside the United States in support of a contingency operation or a humanitarian or peacekeeping operation, the term means an amount equal to two times the amount specified for that term in section 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of such Act.
+    (7) The term “simplified acquisition threshold” has the meaning provided that term in [section 134 of title 41][/us/usc/t41/s134], except that, in the case of any contract to be awarded and performed, or purchase to be made, outside the United States in support of a contingency operation or a humanitarian or peacekeeping operation, the term means an amount equal to two times the amount specified for that term in such section.

     (8) The term “humanitarian or peacekeeping operation” means a military operation in support of the provision of humanitarian or foreign disaster assistance or in support of a peacekeeping operation under chapter VI or VII of the Charter of the United Nations.
 The term does not include routine training, force rotation, or stationing.